telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 ![{{ site.framework_name }} Telerik UI for {{ site.framework_name }} Available NuGet Packages](images/nuget-available-packages-0.png)

-The Telerik dlls are built against different versions of .NET starting from .NET 4 to the latest official .NET.
-Additionally, the dlls can be separated into two categories - [Xaml and NoXaml]({%slug xaml-vs-noxaml%}).
-This creates a big set of assemblies that can be downloaded which are also available as nuget packages.
+The Telerik dlls are built against different versions of .NET starting from .NET 4.6.2 to the latest official .NET.
+The dlls can be separated into two categories - [Xaml and NoXaml]({%slug xaml-vs-noxaml%}).
+This creates a rich set of assemblies that can be downloaded which are also available as nuget packages.

 The packages can be downloaded as `.nupkg` files which can be used to [setup a local package source]({%slug nuget-package-source-setup%}) or alternatively the [online Telerik package source]({%slug nuget-package-source-setup%}) can be used.
 These two different options contain slightly different set of packages.
 This article targets to list and describe the packages.